RadioNoiseE/exposway/README.md

 Launch `exposwayd` with the log option `-l`, the log is located at `$EXPOSWAYDIR/expose.log`.

+### Static analysis

+Simply run `make analysis` will do.
+Clang/LLVM toolchain is needed for this.

 ### Contribution

 Please adhere to the `LLVM` coding style.
+If you use clangd as LSP, `make compdb` will generate the `compile_commands.json` for you.